Efury1/AccessibilityResources/README.md

 ## Overview

 Welcome to the Accessibility Resources repository!
-This collection of resources is designed to help developers, designers, and content creators build digital experiences that are accessible to all users, including those with disabilities.
-By prioritizing accessibility, we can create a more inclusive web and ensure that everyone can participate fully in the online world.
+This collection of resources is designed to help developers, designers, and content creators build digital experiences that are accessible to all users!
+Please, feel free to add to this repo.

 ## Table of Contents